PennyLaneAI/pennylane/README.rst

 - **Large plugin ecosystem**.
 Install plugins to run your computational circuits on more devices, including Strawberry Fields, Rigetti Forest, ProjectQ, and Qiskit

+- **Compatible with existing machine learning libraries**.
+Quantum circuits can be set up to interface with either NumPy, PyTorch, or TensorFlow, allowing hybrid CPU-GPU-QPU computations.

 Available plugins
 =================